- Publication 598 - Introductory Material

 The organization provides an employee for each tour as a tour leader.
 There is no formal educational program conducted with these tours, and they don’t differ from regular commercially operated tours (if there is a intent to make a profit).

 By providing travel tours to its members, the organization is engaging in a regularly conducted trade or business.
-Even if the tours it offers support the university, financially and otherwise, and encourage alumni to do the same, they don’t contribute importantly to the organization's exempt purpose of promoting education.
+Even if the tours it offers support the university, financially and otherwise, and encourage alumni to do the same, the travel tours don’t contribute importantly to the organization's exempt purpose of promoting education.
 Therefore, the sale of the travel tours is an unrelated trade or business.

 A tax-exempt organization formed for the purpose of educating individuals about the geography and the culture of the United States provides study tours to national parks and other locations within the United States.
 These tours are conducted by teachers and others certified by the state board of education.
 The tours are primarily designed for students enrolled in degree programs at state educational institutions but are open to all who agree to participate in the required study program associated with the tour taken.
 A tour's study program consists of instruction on subjects related to the location being visited on the tour.
 Each tour group brings along a library of material related to the subjects being studied on the tour.
 During the tour, 5 or 6 hours per day are devoted to organized study, preparation of reports, lectures, instruction, and recitation by the students.
 Examinations are given at the end of each tour.
 The state board of education awards academic credit for tour participation.
 Because these tours are substantially related to the organization's exempt purpose, they aren’t an unrelated trade or business.